Akhathuto/Edgtec-Trends/README.md

 - **Language:** TypeScript for type safety and improved developer experience.
 - **Date Handling:** `date-fns` for lightweight and reliable date formatting.

+## License and Intellectual Property

+-   **Proprietary Property:** This software, including its source code, visual design, features, and the "utrend" name and logo, are the proprietary property and trademarks of EDGTEC.
+All rights are reserved.
+-   **Limited License:** EDGTEC grants you a limited, non-exclusive, non-transferable, revocable license to use the `utrend` application for your personal or internal business purposes, strictly in accordance with these Terms of Use.
+-   **Restrictions:** Unauthorized copying, distribution, modification, or use of this software, or any portion of it, is strictly prohibited without the express written permission of EDGTEC.

+**Copyright (c) 2024 EDGTEC.
+All Rights Reserved.**

+---

+## Terms of Use

+By using `utrend`, you agree to the following terms and conditions:

+1.  **Acceptance of Terms:** Your use of the application constitutes your acceptance of these terms.
+If you do not agree, you must not use the application.
+2.  **User Accounts:** You are responsible for maintaining the confidentiality of your account and password.
+You agree to accept responsibility for all activities that occur under your account.
+3.  **Acceptable Use:** You agree not to use the application for any unlawful purpose or to violate any regulations.
+You may not reverse-engineer or otherwise attempt to discover the source code.
+4.  **User-Generated Content:** You retain all rights to the content you generate using the application ("User Content").
+However, you are solely responsible for your User Content and ensuring it is lawful and appropriate.
+5.  **Subscription Plans:** The application offers free and paid plans with features limited by tier.
+Payments for paid plans are processed through secure third-party payment gateways.
+6.  **Termination:** We may terminate or suspend your access to our service immediately, without prior notice, for any reason, including a breach of these Terms.
+7.  **Third-Party Services:** This application utilizes third-party services, including the Google Gemini API.
+Your use is also subject to their terms.
+8.  **"As Is" Basis:** This software is provided "as is", without warranty of any kind, express or implied.
+9.  **Limitation of Liability:** In no event shall EDGTEC be liable for any claim, damages, or other liability arising from the use of the software.
+10. **Governing Law:** These Terms shall be governed in accordance with the laws of South Africa.
+11. **Changes to Terms:** We reserve the right to modify or replace these Terms at any time.

 ## Powered by EDGTEC

 `utrend` is proudly developed by **EDGTEC**, a forward-thinking technology company based in South Africa.